Posted on November 11, 2019

 Professors, Examiners, and Researchers

-Examiners, professors or Researchers who come to Canada for the completion of theses or project may do so without a work permit.
+Examiners, professors or Researchers who come to Canada for the completion of theses or projects may do so without a work permit.

 Emergency Service providers